sbrudz/sbrudz.github.io/_posts/2020-04-17-26-ways-to-get-unstuck.md

 title:  "26 Ways to Get Unstuck in Software Development"
 author: Steve Brudz
 date:   2020-04-17
+description: "Everyone gets stuck sometimes.
+As a senior engineer and consultant, part of my job is helping others to get unstuck.
+This article pulls together and shares techniques that I’ve learned over the years for getting unstuck."
 ---
 ![A fly stuck in a spiderweb](/img/stuck-in-web.jpeg) *Photo by [zibik](https://unsplash.com/@zibik) on [Unsplash](https://unsplash.com)*